jordancrouch/middle-earth-typing-trials/TESTING.md

 **Frequent User Goals**

-1. As a frequest user, I want to be able to use the test as many times as possible without there being any issues with retrieving the quotes for the characters I select.
+1. As a frequent user, I want to be able to use the test as many times as possible without there being any issues with retrieving the quotes for the characters I select.
     1. Due to the nature of the API used, requests are limited to 100 every 10 minutes.
 As a result, this could lead to errors fetching the data if these rate limits are exceeded.
 The quote data for each character has been saved and stored locally, so that it can be used in such cases, allowed frequent users to take the test as much as they would like.
     2. When local data is used, an icon and text is displayed in the navigation bar to inform the user that the local data is currently being used.
 2. As a frequent user, I want an easy way to be able to restart the previously finished test to be able to directly compare my score.